CleanroomMC/cleanroom-website/docs/groovy-script/mods/pyrotech/kiln.md

 ## Description

 Converts an item into a new one by burning it.
-Has a chance to fail
+Has a chance to fail.

 ## Identifier